Annual Compliance Services

 Annual GST Return (GSTR-9)

 At the end of each financial year, Pvt Ltd companies must file GSTR-9, an annual return that provides a summary of all the monthly and quarterly GST returns filed during the year.
-The GSTR-9 consolidates the details of the company’s outward and inward supplies, taxes paid, and input tax credits claimed.
-Filing this return ensures that the company’s annual tax records are complete and reconciled.
+The GSTR-9 consolidates the details of the company's outward and inward supplies, taxes paid, and input tax credits claimed.

 The deadline for filing GSTR-9 is December 31st of the financial year.
 Any discrepancies between the annual return and the monthly/quarterly returns must be corrected at this stage.